How we are helping

 - Australia provided input into the management of the Niue International Trust Fund (NITF), through representation on the NITF Board.
 The Trust Fund aims to provide the Government of Niue with an additional source of revenue to cushion the effects of economic shocks.
 Australia has contributed approximately $7.5 million to the NITF since 2004.

 - Australia improved the Niue Government’s delivery of water and electricity services through the placement of technical advisors under the Pacific Technical Assistance Mechanism (PACTAM).

 - Australia funded the Niue component of the Pacific Adaptation to Climate Change Program (PACC), implemented by the United Nations Development Programme (UNDP) and the Secretariat of the Pacific Regional Environment Programme (SPREP).
 PACC helped to improve household water security through the installation of rainwater tanks.

-- Architectural designs for the new primary school were completed.
-The design incorporates future climate and disaster considerations, and the school will be built to withstand severe storms and double as an evacuation centre.
+- Construction of Niue’s new primary school is underway.
+The design incorporates future climate and disaster considerations, and the school is being built to withstand severe storms and double as an evacuation centre.

 - Over $4.2 million has been committed to the design and construction of the school.
 The management and oversight of the construction stage has been delegated to New Zealand.

 - This was the first step in Australia’s strategy to transition towards a long-term delegated cooperation arrangement with New Zealand to support the education sector, signed in June 2014.